The U.S.-Israel-Iran Conflict and Bible Prophecy

 At the same time, Egypt must tread carefully in its approach to Iran.
 Although diplomatic relations were severed in 1980 following Egypt’s peace with Israel and Iran’s Islamic Revolution, more recent regional dynamics have reopened limited channels of engagement between the two.

-This fits with Bible prophecy, which indicates that the Sunni nations, not the Shia, will be the dominant force in the years to come.
+Bible prophecy indicates that the Sunni nations, not the Shia, will likely be the dominant force in the years to come.

 Daniel 11 describes a future power it calls the king of the South that will fight the king of the North.
 (North and south in this context are generally in relation to Jerusalem.)
 These prophecies have both a historical and end-time fulfillment.
 (For a detailed explanation of Daniel 11, read our article “Daniel 11: The Most Detailed Prophecy in the Bible.”)